phyeony/airbnb-finder/README.md

 Welcome to Airbnb finder.
 Find your best Airbnb when you travel to Metro Vancouver.
 ![image](https://user-images.githubusercontent.com/67985232/208594362-64b92dbd-cedb-4b4b-a8f2-a3316b85c32e.png)

+# Algorithm
+Gathered data from OSM using Panda and PySpark.
+Then scored Airbnbs depending on the distance from these attractions for each category.
+For more details, please refer the attached pdf report.

 # To run Locally
 ## Backend
 **Dependencies** (Only needs to do the first time and when new library is added)